-5. NORTHERN GATEWAY DELIVERY SUB-GROUP OBJECTIVES FOR 2024 / 2025
+5. NORTHERN GATEWAY DELIVERY SUB-GROUP OBJECTIVES FOR 2023 / 2024

-The Northern Gateway development comprises two land parcels allocated in PfE; JPA 1.1 at Heywood/Pilsworth, a nationally significant proposal for employment-led development, and JPA 1.2 at Bowlee/Simister, a large residential development.
-The site straddles the border of Bury and Rochdale and occupies a strategic location adjacent to the M60, M62, and M66.
+The Northern Gateway site at Heywood/Pilsworth is a nationally significant proposal for employment-led development that is emerging through the Places for Everyone Joint Development Plan (PfE).
+The site straddles the border of Bury and Rochdale and occupies a strategic location adjacent to the M60, M62 and M66.
 Market analysis considers that this, together with the scale of the opportunity, will attract high quality businesses and employment opportunities.

-The Northern Gateway site is now firmly engrained within several Greater Manchester strategies and plans, with support from the Combined Authority.
+The Northern Gateway site is now firmly engrained within a number of Greater Manchester strategies and plans, with support from the Combined Authority.
 It has the potential to be genuinely transformational and to be a key driver in rebalancing the Greater Manchester economy by boosting the competitiveness of the northern districts.
-The extent of the site presents a complex delivery challenge on a huge scale.
+The extent of the site presents a complex delivery structure on a huge scale.